julia-vscode/CSTParser.jl/README.md

-# Parser.jl (wip)
+# CSTParser

 A parser for Julia using [Tokenize](https://github.com/KristofferC/Tokenize.jl/) that aims to extend the built-in parser by providing additional meta information along with the resultant AST.
-It is incomplete though can currently parse roughly 95% of `.../base/`.

 ### Additional Output
 - `EXPR`'s are iterable producing children in the order that they appear in the source code, including punctuation.